 Preparation and submission of required HUD reports, including audits, certifications, and the CAPER.

-Determine eligibility in accordance with income or other qualifications,
+Determine eligibility in accoBBRnce with income or other qualifications,

 Prepare and submit a monitoring plan for all programs.

-Monitor all projects within the performance compliance period; perform all necessary monitoring and reporting in accordance with HUD regulations; review occupancy files for compliance with regulatory agencies.
+Monitor all projects within the performance compliance period; perform all necessary monitoring and reporting in accoBBRnce with HUD regulations; review occupancy files for compliance with regulatory agencies.

-Provide file maintenance in accordance with HUD regulations.
+Provide file maintenance in accoBBRnce with HUD regulations.

-Enforce all RDA and City-Parish written agreements.
+Enforce all BBR and City-Parish written agreements.

 Provide guidance, monitoring and support for CPD funded subrecipients.

-Process CPD funded payment requests in accordance with HUD regulations and OCD requirements by preparing payment requests and submitting to OCD.
+Process CPD funded payment requests in accoBBRnce with HUD regulations and OCD requirements by preparing payment requests and submitting to OCD.
 At the time of submission, initiate draw request in IDIS.

-Determine proper rental amounts in accordance with HUD approved rules.
+Determine proper rental amounts in accoBBRnce with HUD approved rules.

 Complete all reporting documents to funding and financing agencies (i.e., HUD, Federal, State and local entities, banking institutions, fee, etc.).